-In connection with the Annual Report on Form 10-K of VistaPrint Limited (the "Company") for the fiscal year ended June 30, 2007 as filed with the Securities and Exchange Commission on the date hereof (the "Report"), the undersigned, Robert S. Keane, Chief Executive Officer, and Harpreet Grewal, Chief Financial Officer, of the Company, each hereby certifies, pursuant to 18 U.S.C.
+In connection with the Annual Report on Form 10-K of VistaPrint Limited (the "Company") for the fiscal year ended June 30, 2008 as filed with the Securities and Exchange Commission on the date hereof (the "Report"), the undersigned, Robert S. Keane, Chief Executive Officer, and Harpreet Grewal, Chief Financial Officer, of the Company, each hereby certifies, pursuant to 18 U.S.C.
 Section 1350, that, to his knowledge on the date hereof:

-- (1) The Report fully complies with the requirements of Section 13(a) or 15(d) of the Securities Exchange Act of 1934; and - (2) The information contained in the Report fairly presents, in all material respects, the financial condition and results of operations of the Company.
+(1) The Report fully complies with the requirements of Section 13(a) or 15(d) of the Securities Exchange Act of 1934; and (2) The information contained in the Report fairly presents, in a the Company. all material respects, the financial condition and results of operations of Date: August 29, 2008 /s/ Robert S. Keane . . , Robert S. Keane Chief Executive Officer /s/ Harpreet Grewal Harpreet Grewal Chief Financial Officer A signed original of this written statement required by Section 906 has been provided to VistaPrint Limited and will be retained by VistaPrint Limited and furnished to the Securities and Exchange Commission or its staff upon request.